taehyounpark/root-analysis-plugins/log.md

 make[1]: *** [RAnalysis/CMakeFiles/tree_example.dir/all] Error 2
 make: *** [all] Error 2
 ```
+Re-writing the lambda/function type trait deduction solved this (although not sure why it should have, should have been equivalent).

+---
 PyROOT binding error (`tree_example.py`):
 ````cpp
 input_line_74:7:181: error: no matching member function for call to 'fill'